kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/understanding-your-mindsets-and-emotions/understanding-and-enhancing-your-self-awarenes.md

 - **Strengths and Weaknesses**

     Our strengths are the things that we do well, while our weaknesses are the things we are not so good at.
-Having an understanding of your strengths and weaknesses during learning and at work will help you prioritize and concentrate on more effective methods of carrying out work and learning.
+Having an understanding of your strengths and weaknesses during learning and at work will help you prioritize and concentrate on more effective methods for achieving your goals.

 - **Learning preferences, needs, and priorities**